FREE delivery on orders over £100

-For ultimate peace of mind contact your local gutter cleaning professional who will be able to check and clear your gutters and help prevent expensive repairs.
+For ultimate peace of mind, contact your local exterior cleaning professional, who will be able to check and help prevent expensive repairs.

-To safely clean your gutters, it is advisable to consult a gutter cleaning service provider to help protect your home.
-Innovative gutter cleaning equipment from skyVac™ makes professional gutter cleaning a breeze.
+It is advisable to consult an external cleaning service provider to help protect your home.
+Innovative gutter cleaning equipment from skyVac™ makes professional cleaning a breeze.
 No need for ladders, a single operator can easily and effectively clean gutters up to four stories high, and all from the safety of the ground.
-So, whether your property has difficult to reach gutters, such as above a conservatory or a garage, skyVac™ gutter cleaning equipment features a powerful wet and dry vacuum system along with extremely lightweight and robust carbon fibre Elite Poles making light work of the hard to access gutters.
+So, whether your property has difficult to reach gutters, such as above a conservatory or a garage, skyVac™ cleaning equipment features a powerful wet and dry vacuum system, along with extremely lightweight and robust carbon fibre Elite telescopic poles, making light work, of hard to access gutters.

-How often you need your gutters cleaned depends very much on your property's surroundings, weather factors, and age of the building.
-Properties surrounded by overhanging trees, especially pine trees, or with moss growth should be checked frequently, especially after bad weather to ensure gutters are free from fallen debris.
+This depends very much on your property's surroundings, weather factors, and age of the building.
+Properties surrounded by overhanging trees, especially pine trees, or with moss growth, should be checked frequently, especially after bad weather, to ensure gutters are free from fallen debris.

 Ideally, properties should be checked in the autumn, after the leaves have fallen, to ensure they are in perfect condition and free-flowing for the heavy rain, snow and ice that the winter brings.
 When spring arrives, it is worth having them checked again, just to ensure that they have not been damaged during the winter and that any residual biodegraded leaves and moss, have been removed to prevent the growth of grass or weeds.

-Your local gutter cleaning professional can inspect your gutters from the safety of the ground using Spinaclean’s high reach inspection system.
+Your local gutter cleaning professional can inspect your gutters from the safety of the ground, using Spinaclean’s high reach inspection system.
 Quick to assemble, the world-leading system is able to extend up to 4 stories in height, giving a detailed eye in the sky view from the operator's monitor, with no need for ladders.
-So, for the ultimate peace of mind and to ensure your gutters continue in good health, contact your local gutter cleaning professional for an inspection today.
+So, for the ultimate peace of mind and to ensure your gutters continue in good health, contact your local cleaning professional for an inspection today.